 We live in a rural village and there are a lot of dog walkers amongst us.
 There is just not money available to put bins everywhere that we may want them so I have come up with a suggestion that NWBC wish Fillongley to trial…… If you keep your black bin on/or accessible to, the street, would you be prepared to let dog walkers put their BAGGED AND TIED poop bags into your bin?
 Participating black bins would be clearly marked with stickers.
 I already know some people who are kind enough to let me use their bins when I am walking the dog so that I don’t have to carry the bag for miles!
 Would you extend the same kindness to other people in the village?
 I don’t anticipate an influx of people and tonnes of poop – just villagers helping each other out.
 Stickers have been produced and are now available if you would like to participate.
 Please let me know if you would like to join in or have more information.
 It would be particularly helpful if you live in some of the more remote spots of the village where there aren’t any bins at all!
 Thank you to all those who have already come forward.

 Due to the Corona Virus (Covid-19) pandemic, all Parish Council VE Day celebrations that were planned have been cancelled.
 IF the government rules alter, some pubs etc may still carry on with their plans.
 However, Corona Virus permitting, Fillongley Parish Council hope that we can transfer all the celebrations to VJ day on 15th August and Sunday 16th August, including the bonfire and fireworks spectacle.
 “Victory in Japan” was significant as it was the last front that Allied Troops were still fighting on, so I think it is safe to say that this truly was the end of World War II and the 75th anniversary will be something to celebrate.

 - Neighbourhood Plan

-The document is 24 pages and can be viewed by clicking the icon above.
+This document can be viewed by clicking the icon above.
 If you would like to view a paper copy please contact the Clerk to arrange this.